denoland/dotland/public/posts/deno_in_2020.md

 # Deno in 2020

 2020 brought a lot of action to the Deno project.
-Starting with major refactor of low level infrastructure, through API stabilizations, 1.0 release, overhauls of major parts of the system, wrapping up the year by shipping the single most requested feature.
-Buckle up for 2020 rewind in Deno!
+Starting with a major refactor of low level infrastructure, through API stabilizations, 1.0 release, more overhauls of major parts of the system, wrapping up the year by shipping the single most requested feature.
+Read on for the 2020 year review in the Deno project0.

 ### January: Goodbye libdeno, hello rusty_v8